hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 ## Wishful thinking

+[This video][6] shows the process of hidding functionality and adding lots of cruft to *jqueryfy* a piece of code.
+This is exactly what we need to avoid.
 It's perfectly fine if plugins expose a simple way to cover the 80% of use cases or some basic functionality.
 But it's clear that pure libraries tend to outperform ready-made plugins in terms of flexibility.
 I often see plugins